Total Internal Reflection Fluorescence

-We envision that iDiagnostics will be an essential tool for longevity studies and individual longevity efforts.
-Using iDiagnostics you will be able to design and fine tune individualized longevity program, which corresponds to unique set of properties and perculiarities of your body.
+We envision that i-Diagnostics will be an essential tool for longevity studies and individual longevity efforts.
+Using i-Diagnostics you will be able to design and fine tune individualized longevity program, which corresponds to unique set of properties of your body.
 However, you do not have to wait.
-You can start doing good things for your healthier and longer life right now.
-The purpose of this webpage is to share with you my finding and my own thoughts.
-I would appreciate your feedback, comments, your thoughts, and your findings on longevity.
-Please email me to firstname.lastname@example.org.
+You can start doing good things for your healthier life right now.
+The purpose of this webpage is to share with you our finding and thoughts.
+We would appreciate your feedback and comments sent to email@example.com.

 Certainly, our diet and our lifestyle critically affects our longevity and health.
 They also depend not only on what we eat, but also on what we think.
 One can say that approximately 1/3 of our health and longevity depends on our genes, the other third depends of what we eat, how we sleep, exercise, on the quality of air we breath, and water we drink.
-I am not sure about the percentage, but am confident that one third or even more depends on what we think.
-Our perception of our own age, our own mental settings for the near and remote future are extremely powerful factors.
+We are not sure about the percentage, but confident that one third or even more depends on what we think.
+Our perception of our own age, our own mental settings for the near and remote future are powerful factors.
 They do affect our longevity and health, energy and productivity.
 “Our life is what we are doing of it” - this saying is true for health and longevity.
-We will elaborate on this topic later.

 Before we elaborate on diet, I would like to mention about magnesium.
 Magnesium is an element , which is as important for normal body functioning as calcium.
 However, magnesium is frequently under-appreciated.
 Since chlorophyll - the main green pigment in plants contains chelated magnesium, it is good idea to consume sufficient amount of green plants.

 Let us begin from the substances, including drugs.
-I ranked them in accordance with my own experience and my specific tolerance to these substances.
+We ranked them in accordance with our own experience and tolerance to these substances.
 Your responses can differ.

 Longevity substance number 1- Vitamin C - ascorbic acid.
 Vitamin C is a highly potent antioxidant.
 It has been shown to protect against various forms of cancer, and to extend the lifespan in laboratory animals.
 Vitamin C appears to be uniquely non-toxic compound.
 It is difficult, if not impossible to obtain a toxic concentration in blood taking Vitamin C by mouth.
 Moreover, very high concentrations in blood that were obtained by intravenous (IV) infusion of Vitamin C have been shown to be non-toxic to healthy cells and tissues.
 However, large doses of Vitamin C selectively killed cancer cells.
 It appears that high IV dosages of Vitamin C might be a sensible alternative to extremely toxic anti-cancer chemotherapies.

 Longevity substance number 2 - Melatonin.
 Melatonin is the most documented anti-aging therapy.
 The literature on Melatonin is vast and rapidly growing.
 Similar to Vitamin C, Melatonin is a highly potent antioxidant, which protects against neurological aging.
 There is data showing that Melatonin protects against every known age-related disease.
 Melatonin has been shown to extend lifespan in laboratory animals.
 Melatonin also regulates night sleep and other circadian rhythms.
-Although there has been no evidence of toxicity in any of the published studies on Melatonin, my personal experience showed discomfort of large doses.
-If I took 3 mg before bed, I had good night sleep and joyful morning.
-Taking 10 mg before going to bed, gave me minor headache in the morning.
+Although there has been no evidence of toxicity in any of the published studies on Melatonin, our experience showed discomfort of large doses.
+If we took 5 mg before bed, we had good night sleep and joyful morning.
+Taking 10 mg before going to bed, gave us minor headache in the morning.
 In Europe, Melatonin is a prescription drug.
 In the U.S. you can buy it as a food additive.